 Amanda Rhim - University of Notre Dame Law School

-Amanda Rhim is currently a 1L at the University of Notre Dame Law School.
+Ms. Rhim is a 2L at the University of Notre Dame Law School.
 She is a member of the Asian American Law Students Association as well as the Women’s Legal Forum.
 Ms. Rhim is from the Chicago suburbs and plans to practice in Chicago after graduation.
 Prior to law school, Ms. Rhim went to the University of Missouri and received a Bachelor of Arts in Political Science and Psychology.
 Her areas of interest are currently undecided.
 In her spare time, Ms. Rhim enjoys jet skiing and cheering for the Chicago Blackhawks.

 Kenneth K. Wang - University of Illinois College of Law

-Kenneth is currently a 2L at the University of Illinois College of Law in Urbana-Champaign.
+Mr. Wang is currently a 2L at the University of Illinois College of Law in Urbana-Champaign.
 He is the event coordinator for AALSA, the Asian American Law Students Association.
 Mr. Wang is a Chicago native born near Chinatown, and plans to practice in Chicago after graduation.
 Prior to law school, Mr. Wang has a background is in life sciences and biotechnology.
 Mr. Wang hopes to practice intellectual property law, especially as it relates to pharmaceutical matters.
 In his spare time, Mr. Wang enjoys photography, bicycling, and playing law school softball.